Esri/mapbook-ios/mapbook-iOS/Readme.md

 Now that the mobile map package has been created and published, it can be downloaded by the app using an authenticated connection.

 ### Authentication
 The Mapbook App leverages the ArcGIS [authentication](https://developers.arcgis.com/authentication/) model to provide access to resources via the the [named user](https://developers.arcgis.com/authentication/#named-user-login) login pattern.
-During the `Portal` mode, the app prompts you for your organization’s ArcGIS Online credentials used to obtain a token to be used for fetching mobile map packages from your organization.
+When in `Portal` mode, the app prompts you for your organization’s ArcGIS Online credentials used to obtain a token to be used for fetching mobile map packages from your organization.
 The ArcGIS Runtime SDKs provide a simple to use API for dealing with ArcGIS logins.

 The process of accessing token secured services with a challenge handler is illustrated in the following diagram.